Floydlang/floyd/docs/floyd_systems_ref.md

 ##### SOURCE FILES

 **example.floydsys** -- stores the top of the system including people, connections and so on.
-It also *fully* defines every component and how they are implemented with process and wires, the setup of tweakers and so on.
+It also *fully* defines every container and how they are implemented with process and wires, the setup of tweakers and so on.

 **example.floydcomp** -- component source file.
 Defines a reusable component

+**example.floyd** -- normal Floyd Speak code